Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 These engines were originally included in the article, but have since been discontinued.

 - [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also had many other utilities related to domain name statistics.
 Failed multiple tests.
 Its index was a bit dated; it had an old backlog of sites it hadn't finished indexing.
 It also had several dedicated per-language indexes.
+- [Gowiki](https://gowiki.com): Very young, small index, but showed promise.
+I discovered this in the seirdy.one access logs.
+It was only available in the US.
+Seems down as of early 2022.

 Acknowledgements
 ----------------